Tasty Recipes for the Home Cook

 Paul’s Shrimp with Lobster Sauce

-One thing I discovered: the care instructions are all in Chinese, which I can’t read.
-The lid cap and wok handle require a quick assembly, but they’re pretty easy.
-The wok needs to be seasoned before use.
-Instructions (in English) for that can be found in the product description details in the link above.
-Once seasoned, the wok is ready to go for years of enjoyment!
+I discovered that all the care instructions are in Chinese, which I can’t read.
+The lid cap and wok handle require a quick assembly, but it’s quite easy to do.
+Before using the wok, it needs to be seasoned.
+You can find the instructions for seasoning (in English) in the product description details via the link above.
+Once seasoned, the wok will be ready for years of enjoyment!

 Paul’s Shrimp with Lobster Sauce